Unseen Work: A Definition and Diagnostic for Complex Systems

 A definition and diagnostic

-Unseen work is the labour that sustains continuity, prevents breakdown and enables transformation, while remaining structurally unrecognised.
+Unseen work is the labour that sustains continuity, prevents breakdown and enables transformation across complex systems — while remaining structurally unrecognised.

-Because it does not appear as output, it is absorbed into professionalism, care, competence or character.
+This pattern appears across many levels of human life: within organisations, communities, public systems, families and individual responsibility.
+Because it does not appear as output, it is often absorbed into professionalism, care, competence or character.

 It is carried — and it accumulates.